-The highest ranked risk on the risk register as per the latest report at March 2022 is Technological, relating to cyber security and the risk of computer virus/hacking attacks/ransomware.
+The highest ranked risk on the risk register as per the latest report being presented to the Board at its meeting in June 2023 is Technological, relating to cyber security and the risk of computer virus/hacking attacks/ransomware.
 This has a risk score of 9, due to high likelihood and severity.
 To mitigate this risk, the Boards controls feature strict back up regimes and IT security measures.
 Actions to mitigate the risk on an ongoing basis include the review of IT security and monitoring by Systems Administrators, compliance with IT Security policies and regular staff training.
 The Board also takes part in the Scottish Government's Cyber Resilience programme and has response plans in place.